-Tonix Pharmaceuticals Holding Corp., through its wholly owned subsidiary Tonix Pharmaceuticals, Inc. ("Tonix Sub"), is a clinical-stage biopharmaceutical company focused on discovering, licensing, acquiring, developing and commercializing therapeutics and vaccines to treat and prevent human disease and alleviate suffering.
+Tonix Pharmaceuticals Holding Corp., through its wholly owned subsidiary Tonix Pharmaceuticals, Inc. ("Tonix Sub"), is a biopharmaceutical company focused on commercializing, developing, discovering and licensing therapeutics to treat and prevent human disease and alleviate suffering.
 The therapeutics under development include both small molecules and biologics.
-All drug product and vaccine candidates are still in development, and none are approved or marketed.
+Tonix, through its recent acquisition, markets Zembrace® SymTouch® (sumatriptan injection) 3 mg and Tosymra® (sumatriptan nasal spray) 10 mg.
+Zembrace® SymTouch® and Tosymra®, which were acquired as of June 30, 2023 (See Note 8), are each indicated for the treatment of acute migraine with or without aura in adults.
+All other drug product and vaccine candidates are still in development, and are not approved or marketed.